Interstate 86 (Idaho): History

 The interchange with US-91 in Chubbuck was later rebuilt in 2013 as the state's first diverging diamond interchange, which helped reduce the rate of collisions at the interchange.
-ITD plans to rebuild the interchanges at the western and eastern termini of I-86 to meet modern standards and improve safety.
-Reconstruction of the western interchange at I-84 near Declo began in May 2018 and was completed in late 2020, replacing the trumpet configuration with a modified Y. A major rebuild of the eastern interchange at I-15 in Chubbuck began in August 2022 and is scheduled to be completed in 2025 at a cost of $112 million.
-The new design eliminates left-side ramps from I-15 and allows traffic from the Pocatello Creek Road interchange to merge onto either freeway.
+ITD then rebuilt the interchanges at the western and eastern termini of I-86 to meet modern standards and improve safety.
+Reconstruction of the western interchange at I-84 near Declo began in May 2018 and was completed in late 2020, replacing the trumpet configuration with a modified Y. A major rebuild of the eastern interchange at I-15 in Chubbuck began in August 2022 and was completed in 2025 at a cost of $112 million.
+The new design eliminated left-side ramps from I-15 and allows traffic from the Pocatello Creek Road interchange to merge onto either freeway.